ArgonDesign/afiddle/google_cloud_deploy.md

 The pods can be automatically updated (in a rolling fashion if the cluster has more than one node) to a new Docker image.

 Tag and upload a new V<n+1> image as per step 1.
-To see what tag versions are already uploaded, set your credentials as per step 1 and then use `gcloud beta container images list-tags gcr.io/argon-design/afiddle`.
+To see what tag versions are already uploaded, set your credentials as per step 1 and then use `gcloud container images list-tags gcr.io/argon-design/afiddle`.

 Then to switch to the new image: